jeepinbird/second-brain/docs/project_requirements_document.md

 * **FR-RESP-03:** For temporal queries (e.g., "when did..."), responses should include specific dates when available.
 * **FR-RESP-04:** When a query cannot be answered with high confidence, the system should acknowledge this and provide the most relevant related information it could find.
 * **FR-RESP-05:** For pattern-based queries (e.g., "how often..."), the system should provide quantitative summaries when possible.

+### 2.7 Error Handling
+* **FR-ERR-01:** If the connection to the Ollama service fails during NLP query processing or embedding generation, the system must inform the user that the AI features are unavailable and suggest checking the Ollama service status.
+Basic text/metadata search should still function.
+* **FR-ERR-02:** If a Markdown file cannot be parsed (due to corruption or invalid format), the system should log the error, skip indexing that file, and potentially notify the user about the problematic file via logs or a dedicated UI section.
+It must not crash the application.
+* **FR-ERR-03:** If a database operation fails (e.g., cannot write index data), the system must log the error.
+For read operations (like search), it should inform the user that results may be incomplete.
+For write operations (like saving/indexing), it should indicate the data might not be fully indexed yet and potentially implement a retry mechanism or flag for re-indexing.
+* **FR-ERR-04:** When a search query (text, metadata, or NLP) yields zero results, the system must explicitly inform the user "No results found" rather than showing a blank screen or error.

 ## 3. Non-Functional Requirements